 At the Phoblographer, he handles and works closely with the news and culture team.

 Mark Beckenbach- Copy Editor

-Mark began photographing in earnest in 2006.
-He has exhibited in New York City, New Jersey, and Connecticut.
-He is a founding member of Camera of the Month Club, and a member of NYCSPC: two New York City photography groups that host open monthly meetings, exhibits, and publications.
-Mark’s focus is on street photography and he makes pictures with a Yashica p&s and a Bessa R3A.
+Mark took up photography in earnest in 2006.
+He is a founding member of Camera of the Month Club, and also a member of NYCSPC: two New York City photography groups that host open monthly meetings, put on exhibits, and create digital and print zines.
+A street photographer, Mark primarily shoots with a Yashica T3 and a Bessa R3A.
 Some of his work can be found on Instagram under the name hussshhh.
-He currently resides in Manhattan’s Chinatown with his fiancé and they are expecting their first child in December.
+He currently resides in Manhattan’s Chinatown with his wife, son, and cocker spaniel.